kalgumaei/europeana-mdic/README.md

 ```
 $ python3 -m unittest discover -s  path_to/src/test/ -p 'test_*.py'
 ```
-You should see the following text at the end of the test result:
+You should see the following text as a result of the unit testing:
 ```
 Ran 29 tests in xx.xxxs